brianvanburken/brianvanburken.github.io/_drafts/combine-properties-when-decoding-json-in-elm.md

         (JD.field "name" JD.string)
 {% endprism %}

 We're done right?
-Technically yes, the code works and does what we want.
+Well yes, the code works and does what we want.
 But, the code isn't clear.
 What if the API returns more properties that we want to use?
 The `toVideo` functions becomes longer and less readable.
-This makes it error prone, e.g. easier to accidently swap the parameters.
+This makes it error prone, e.g. easier to swap the parameters.

 We can improve this by extracting the logic of combining the name and extension into a separate custom decoder.
 In the decoder we get the whole JSON object and